kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

    - If the build was successful the page is moved over to [github pages](https://pages.github.com/)
 1. The reader of the notes always has the latest working copy of the notes.

-\note{Obviously, this does not prevent the notes from having some errors or typos but the authors always get a quick feedback if there work can still be displayed.}
+\note{Obviously, this does not prevent the notes from having some errors or typos but the authors always get a quick feedback if their work can still be displayed.}

 # CI/CD in GitLab